Interchange: The One Word Every Entrepreneur Should Learn

 Michael Seaman

-Michael is the co-founder and CEO of Swipesum.
-A veteran of the payments industry, Michael and his brother Stephen have led Swipesum since its inception in 2016.
-In his free time, Michael enjoyes time with his three children.
+Michael Seaman is the co-founder and CEO of Swipesum.
+A veteran of the payments industry and former employee at one of the largest payments companies, Michael, along with his brother Stephen, has led Swipesum since its inception in 2016.
+Swipesum is committed to providing innovative payment solutions and exceptional service to its diverse clientele.
+In his free time, Michael enjoys traveling with his wife Kelsey and their three children, pole vaulting, and engaging in typical Midwestern dad activities.

 Read more